-The fifth taste has a long history in cooking but it is only recently that it has been attributed to glutamate, with its culinary effects fully understood.
+The fifth taste, ‘umami’, has a long history in cooking but it is only recently that it has been attributed to glutamate, and its culinary effects are becoming more widely understood.

-When we talk about 'the fifth taste' or Umami, we refer to a unique flavour balancing & amplifying ingredient.
+When we talk about ‘the fifth taste’ or ‘umami’, we refer to a unique flavour balancing & amplifying ingredient.
 Glutamate has a long history in cooking.
 Fermented sauces rich in glutamate were used widely in ancient Rome, in medieval Byzantine and Arab cuisine.
-Fermented sauces made of fish or soy have histories going back to the 3rd century in China.
+Fermented sauces made of fish or soy have histories dating back to the 3rd century in China.

-In the late-1800s, French Chef Auguste Escoffier, who opened restaurants in Paris and London, created meals that combined umami with salty, sour, sweet and bitter tastes.
-He did not know the chemical source of this unique quality, however.
-Until recently, the West had little scientific interest in what made food taste particularly good.
-It is only with the popularity of molecular cuisine that western chefs became fascinated with exploring the chemical factors implicated in the sensory appeal of food.
+In the late 1800s, French Chef Auguste Escoffier, with restaurants in Paris and London, created meals that combined umami with salty, sour, sweet and bitter tastes.
+At the time, he was not aware of the chemical source of this unique flavour.
+Until recently, the West has had little scientific interest in what makes food taste good.

-Later - in 1913 - Professor Shintaro Kodama, a disciple of Ikeda, discovered that dried bonito flakes contained another umami substance, called ribonucleotide IMP.
+Later – in 1913 – Professor Shintaro Kodama, a student of Ikeda’s, discovered that dried bonito flakes contained another umami substance, called ribonucleotide IMP.
 In 1957, Akira Kuninaka realized that the ribonucleotide GMP present in shiitake mushrooms also conferred the umami taste.

 One of Kuninaka’s most important discoveries was the synergistic effect between ribonucleotides and glutamate.
 When foods rich in glutamate are combined with ingredients that have ribonucleotides, the resulting taste intensity is higher than would be expected from merely adding the intensity of the individual ingredients.